-Skills and Simulation laboratories are held in the HNS building to provide the students independent and supervised practice of clinical skills and application of clinical practice.
+Skills and Simulation laboratories are held in the HNS building and on the Marshall campus to provide the students independent and supervised practice of clinical skills and application of clinical practice.
 Faculty may refer students to the skills laboratory or simulation laboratory for return demonstration of selected competencies/skills.
 Use of these labs is a privilege and students must abide by all policies.